-The Nance Suite is one of three beautifully renovated guest suites that we have at Sage Hill Inn.
+The Nance Suite is one of our favorite guest suites that we have at Sage Hill Inn.
 This third floor suite spans the entire length of second main Sage Hill Inn building and has sweeping views of the Hill Country in all directions.
-At the front of the suite is a large living room, complete with a 42” satellite TV, DVD player, queen sleeper sofa and a romantic, remote-controlled fireplace.
-Relax in the calming neutral tans of the suite bathroom’s large marble-tiled whirlpool tub, a large glass shower and Hill Country view.
-Like all our suites, Nance has a galley kitchen with a sink, refrigerator and coffeemaker.
+At the front of the suite is a large living room, complete with a 42” satellite TV, DVD player, cozy sofa and a romantic, remote-controlled fireplace.
+Relax in the suite bathroom’s large inlaid, marble-tiled whirlpool tub, a large glass shower and Hill Country view from massive bay windows.
+Like all our suites, Nance has a galley kitchen with a sink, refrigerator, and coffeemaker.

 The Nance also has a large bedroom, with an additional television, a comfortable faux down king-sized bed and a private balcony with a view to the east.

-Your Sage Hill Inn stay is made special with our inclusive room amenities including satellite HD television, free Wi-Fi, unique Hill Country views, Ghirardelli chocolates, unlimited homemade cookies and complimentary beverages like locally bottled rain water, Dublin sodas and Topo Chico sparkling water.
+Your Sage Hill Inn stay is made special with our room amenities including satellite HD television, free Wi-Fi, unique Hill Country views, and a selection of complimentary Texas beverages including sodas and locally bottled water & sparkling water.

 The Blanco Community, sometimes called the Nance Community, began in 1852, when Major Ezekiel Edward Nance arrived.
 His cotton mill and meat-packing establishments provided course cotton cloth and meat to the Confederacy, as noted on a Texas Historical Commission marker erected in 1965 in Hays County.
 Ezekiel was the son of Lewis Nance and Lucy Kepler of Hempstead County, Arkansas.
 His mother deserted her family around 1824 and as announced in the January 1 issue of the Arkansas Gazette, his father was granted a divorce in 1827.
 Lewis Nance died on November 1, 1855, while residing in Hempstead County.
 Ezekiel married Luaney Weightsell Pate on March 22, 1840, until she passed away in 1852.
 On April 7, 1853, Ezekiel married Martha Jane Alexander, moved to Hays County, Texas and settled on a government grant of 10,000 acres located along the Blanco River.
 According to Hays County Deed Book A, p.
 426, Nance had already bought his first tract of land in Hays County on June 15, 1852.